 Note: Students seeking certification are not considered "non-degree seeking students."
-For more details on the certification process, see section 9 and the Master of Education in Adult Education Management and Administration program, application for admission to candidacy must be made after the completion of sixteen semester hours and before completion of 20 hours of acceptable work toward the master's degree.
+For more details on the certification process, see section 10.

 Admission to Candidacy.
 Admission to a master's degree program does not carry with it admission to candidacy for a degree.
-The student must apply on forms available from the graduate office or online.
+Students must use the online Admission to Degree Candidacy Form and the appropriate Plan of Study form in order to apply for candidacy.